-Stopping climate change necessitates to re-build global economic and social systems as quickly as possible.
-The Paris Agreement and the Sustainable Development Goals provide a long-term frame of reference for this complex task.
-The Global Climate Governance team sees itself as navigators of governance processes in these areas.
-As architects of transformative solutions the researchers develop integrated strategies and instruments at global level to advance this transformation.
+The Paris Agreement and the Sustainable Development Goals provide a long-term frame of reference for the complex task of stopping climate change.
+The Global Climate Governance Research Unit navigates governance processes in these areas.
+The researchers develop integrated strategies and instruments at global level to advance this transformation through transformative solutions.

-Transformation: The team analyses and develops transformation strategies for a multitude of actors from a global perspective.
-These strategies relate not only to embarking onto sustainable societal pathways, practices and technologies, but also incorporate the deliberate exit from unsustainable structures and practices and overcoming related path dependencies (phase-out, exnovation).
+Transformation: The Wuppertal Institute analyses and develops transformation strategies for a multitude of actors, such as governments and non-governmental organisations from a global perspective.
+These strategies not only relate to embarking onto sustainable societal pathways, practices and technologies, but also incorporate the deliberate exit (phase-out, exnovation) from unsustainable structures and practices and overcoming related path dependencies.

 Here you find publications on global climate governance.

 Here you find research activities in the field of international climate policy.